A Modal Decomposition Approach to Topological Wave Propagation: Group Velocity of the Propagating Topological Wave in the Finite System

 Because a finite-band input corresponds to a finite spectrum of excitation, it also holds that a finite spectrum of the modal solutions must be excited.
 This correlates with the fact that a traveling wave cannot exist from a single standing mode alone but rather is a superposition of a set of modes with appropriate (non-trivial) phase differences.
 This fact has been leveraged in previous works to account for the contribution of propagating modes in continuous elastic systems with respect to the profile of input sources~\cite{Auld1971,Ditri1994,Rose2000} via the normal mode expansion technique.
 Here, we formulate an analogous mode-band matching methodology to predict the propagating group velocity of discrete topological systems based on the spectrum of excited stationary modes.

 Given that a mechanically consistent system delivers a denumerable set of eigenfrequenices, any wave propagating in the spatio-temporal domain cannot be represented by a single frequency, such as in Eq~\eqref{EQ:vg_theory} which assumes a near zero-band input.
+However, we have now demonstrated that any finite input applied to the linear lattice results in modal coefficients in the finite system's spectrum.
+Moreover, it is well-known that the vibrational modal spectrum of a discrete periodic lattice can be mapped directly to a sequence of wavenumbers across the Brillouin Zone of the band structure~\cite{Miniaci2021}.
 Accordingly, the modal expansion method needs to be adapted in order to refine the single frequency prediction~\eqref{EQ:vg_theory}.
-This is achievable by realizing that each modal solution of the finite system corresponds to a unique modal frequency, which, in turn can be mapped to unique locations on the supercell dispersion diagram.
-This can be done by recognizing that dimension of the supercell for a finite lattice of dimension $m\times n$ is $2m \times 1$ (since each unit cell possesses 2-DoF); the number of dispersion curves generated by the supercell is thus equal to twice the number of rows of the finite system, that is, $2m$.
+This is achievable by mapping each eigenmode to a unique location on the dispersion curves to estimate the dispersion characteristics of the propagating wave as a combination of those associated with the most energetic modes.
+Because no band describing the topological wave exits in the hexagonal lattice's dispersion, a method for associating each mode to the supercell dispersion curves must be established.
+This can be done by recognizing that dimension of the supercell for a finite lattice of dimension $2m\times n$ is $2m \times 1$ (since each unit cell possesses 2-DoF); the number of dispersion curves generated by the supercell is thus equal to twice the number of rows of the finite system, that is, $2m$.
 Hence, each band of the supercell dispersion can be related back to the $2m\times n$-dimensional modal spectrum of the corresponding finite system by recognizing that each branch corresponds to an equivalent number of modes as there are columns in the finite system.
-That is, modes 1 to $m$ correspond to the lowest band of the supercell dispersion, modes $m+1$ to $2m$ to the second lowest band, modes $(n\times m)+1$ to $n\times(m+1)$ to the topological band, and lastly modes $(2n\times(m-1)+1)$ to $2n\times m$ to the top band.
+That is, modes 1 to $m\times n$ correspond to the acoustic bulk states, modes $m\times n+1$ to $m\times n+n$ to the topological states inside the band gap, lastly modes $m\times n+n+1$ to $2m\times n$ to the optical bulk states.